Wuxia Glossary - Beginner's Guide to Wuxia Part 2

 Kunlun Pai (昆仑派): The actual Kunlun Mountain Range lies at the extreme western borders of China.
 Despite that, Kunlun Pai often appears as one of the main orthodox sects in many Wuxia stories.
 Like Emei and Wudang, they are respected for their superior swordplay techniques.

 Mingjiao (明教): In Jin Yong’s The Heaven Sword and Dragon Sabre (倚天屠龙记), Mingjiao was the primary antagonist faction in the first half of the saga.
-They were Zoroastrians, and top ranks were populated by extremely powerful martial artists.
+They were Zoroastrians, with top ranks populated by extremely powerful martial artists.
 In the second half of the saga, Mingjiao was revealed to be righteous, with the lofty aim of overthrowing the then occupying Mongolian Yuan Dynasty.
 Of note, the character for “Ming” is the same as that for the subsequent Ming Dynasty.
-The founding emperor of the Ming Dynasty also appeared in the story as a section head of Mingjiao.
+The founding emperor of the Ming Dynasty also appeared in the saga as a branch leader of Mingjiao.

-Nangong Shijia (南宫世家): Nangong Shijia, or the Nangong Clan, occasionally appears in some Wuxia stories as a wealthy, powerful Wulin family.
-In Huang Ying’s Reincarnation (天蚕变) stories, they were infiltrated and tragically destroyed by the White Lotus Sect.
+Nangong Shijia (南宫世家): Nangong Shijia, or the Nangong Clan, occasionally appears in some Wuxia stories as a wealthy and powerful Wulin family.
+In Huang Ying’s Reincarnation (天蚕变) stories, they were tragically infiltrated and destroyed by the White Lotus Sect.

 Qingcheng Pai (青城派): Mount Qincheng is one of the holy Taoist mountains of China, located in the heart of Sichuan province.
 In Wuxia stories, it occasionally appears as one of the orthodox sects, famous for its swordplay and neigong techniques.